MARDAScience/web/website/docs/intro.md

 ![](../static/img/dan-yellow-small.jpg)

 I am a data scientist and quantitative geoscientist working in aquatic environments on topics in ecology,oceanography, hydrology, and geomorphology.
 I work on problems related to how we apply and use new and/or large data sets and computational techniques to applied environmental problems and research questions.
-This work involves:
+This work involves things like:

 * Investigating how we re-purpose existing instrumentation capabilities to measure additional properties of interest in natural environments
 * Algorithm and model development to develop proxies between remotely sensed signals and physical (and biological) properties
 * Research into machine learning and inverse methods, data simulation, fusion, and assimilation